 If you don't hear back from the parent within a reasonable time, you must fully delete your records of the contact information.

-Exception 2: To let a parent know that his/her child is using your site and/or mobile app, but that no personal information is being collected.
+Exception 2: To inform a parent that a child uses a site/app but no personal information is collected

 You may only get the parent's online contact information and can only use it to communicate that one bit of information to the parent.